Album Review: Ex-Pilots – ‘Ex Pilots’

 Beneath Pittsburgh’s growing underground punk scene lies a deep appreciation for lo-fi slacker rock and shoegaze.
 Bands influenced heavily by Guided by Voices, My Bloody Valentine, and Husker Du just to name a few are popping up left and right and gaining traction in the scene with big album releases and live shows.
 If you look closely, you’ll find a good handful of them have one thing in common—songwriter and multi-instrumentalist Ethan Oliva.

 Oliva has been at it for a long while now, popularizing the genre in Pittsburgh’s music scene with his legendary DIY band Barlow, who just hit their 10-year mark in 2022—but his output doesn’t stop there.
-He’s also the drummer for grunge goons Gaadge, the front man in the hardcore speed demon trio Living World, and one half of the weirdo experimental rock duo turned 6-piece band, Sober Clones.
+He’s also the drummer for grunge goons Gaadge, the front man in the hardcore speed demon trio Living World, and one half of the weirdo experimental rock duo turned six-piece band Sober Clones.
 While all these projects have their own unique sound and attitude, they’re all charmed by the washed out, lo-fi swirl of noise that has become signature to Oliva’s recording and production style.

-Ex-Pilots may seem like just another project or band Oliva is adding to his exciting collection, but it’s one of the longest running projects he has under his belt.
+Ex-Pilots may seem like just another project or band Oliva is adding to his exciting collection, but it’s one of the longest-running projects he has under his belt.
 According to various album credits on Bandcamp, Ex-Pilots is Oliva’s solo endeavor of sorts, performing most of the instruments and vocals himself with an occasional guest showing up to help write a song, or to do some backup vocals.
 He’s been writing under the moniker since 2009 and casually releasing works from over the years of home recordings sessions since 2015.
-However, Ex-Pilots has become a bigger deal in recent months, breathing new life after releasing an impressive split EP with Gaadge and enlisting bandmates Mitch Delong, Andy Yadeski, Nick Boston, as well as Ralph DiLullo and Mary Komondy for live shows, and securing a complete re-release and re-master of the 2019 album Live Forever through Oakland, California record label Smoking Room.
+However, Ex-Pilots has become a bigger deal in recent months, gaining new life after releasing an impressive split EP with Gaadge and enlisting bandmates Mitch Delong, Andy Yadeski, Nick Boston, as well as Ralph DiLullo and Mary Komondy for live shows, and securing a complete re-release and re-master of the 2019 album Live Forever through Oakland, California record label Smoking Room.

 It’s for good reason that Live Forever is seeing a new beginning on a bigger platform—it’s too sonically diverse to be lost in the throes of Bandcamp releases that are launched into the ether.
 Oliva is showcasing some of his best songwriting chops that range from fast and mindless hardcore punk to meaningful slow-core balladry, and the album wastes no time showing off its capabilities within that wide spectrum.
 The sheer brute force of the opener “Dianetics” blasts the listener off into space like a rocket shooting to the moon.
 However, gravity takes over rather quickly when you hit the drum-less and atmospheric guitar echoes of “Exactly Like You.”